 It’s interesting to note that the PC version of Heimdall included the axe throwing mini-game as a standalone executable package so you could play without booting into the main game itself.
 It was also featured on various cover disks as part of its promotional campaign (Amiga Action issue 27, and the PC version delivered with ACE issue 55).

-…caused by attempting to cut out and fold this image.
+[Please note, Everything Amiga cannot be held liable for any damage… caused by attempting to cut out and fold this image.]

 ‘Viking darts’ must be considered the ultimate party game given that it was embraced by both GamesMaster and Sky One’s Games World where it featured in their regular challenge sections.
 Dave ‘The Games Animal’ Perry grappled with it in Games World’s ‘Beat The Elite Special‘ in series 2, while pro darts player, Eric ‘The Crafty Cockney’ Bristow, took up the mantle in series 1 episode 4 of GamesMaster.
 In each case the mini-game was modified to allow the use of unlimited axes.
 Ironically, it was Bob Mills – host of Games World at the time – who sounded drunk rather than the contestant, but then he always did slur his speech, night or day.